Rmorbey/Russell-CV/README.md

 ## What I excel at ( Skills )

 #### An excellent communicator, presenter with strong timekeeping skills  ####
+Relevant work experience
+Role - Company name - dates
+• Each bullet point under here wants to show :
+• What is the skill? (e.g created and impl
+• How did you demonstrate it in this role
+• What was its impact?
+##### Communication/Timekeeping skills #####

 * I led communication lessons for mainly non-verbal students.
-Where I broke down the basic components of social communication into tailor made accessible resources and interactive games.
-Which resulted in the students verbal communication growing over a period of time and to reach a place where they could successfully verbally communicate simple sentences.
-These skills helped me in leading daily standups and retros during our projects at Makers.
-This enabled our team to understand our daily goals and achievements and kept us organised and focused on our specific tasks.
+* Where I broke down the basic components of social communication into tailor made accessible resources and interactive games.
+* Which resulted in the students verbal communication growing over a period of time and to reach a place where they could successfully verbally communicate simple sentences.

+##### How I implemented these into a tech environment #####

+* These skills helped me in leading daily standups and retros during our projects at Makers.
+* This enabled our team to understand our daily goals and achievements and kept us organised and focused on our specific tasks.

+##### Presenter skills #####

 * I provided support and workshops for colleagues in how to use our own personal talents to structure communication lessons so the students felt safe in a productive learning environment.
+* Colleagues felt more comfortable and confident while leading lessons.
+* Students achieved more and progressed faster.

+##### How I implemented these into a tech environment #####

-This skill helped during our final project while acting as Project Manager as I was able to ascertain the strengths and interests of our team and encourage them to use the skills they had to help to accomplish our daily tasks and goals.
-It also helped when blockers would appear so I was able to reassure my team member that their individual skills were an asset and were vital to the progression of our project so far.
+* This skill helped during our final project while acting as Project Manager as I was able to ascertain the strengths and interests of our team and encourage them to use the skills they had to help to accomplish our daily tasks and goals.
+* It also helped when blockers would appear so I was able to reassure my team member that their individual skills were an asset and were vital to the progression of our project so far.
+* Sharing my knowledge and learnings about different aspects of code or framework when I saw someone was struggling.

 #### A dedicated, adaptive, problem solver ####

+##### Dedicated / Adaptive skills #####

 * Going from in person teaching to at the drop of a hat creating interactive online resources for students to access remotely during the pandemic.
-Adapting in person classes into video tutorials on independent skills, making the bed, making breakfast, making a cup of tea, washing the dishes, hoovering the flat, check ins and emotional regulation.
-This provided structure and reassurance in a world that can quickly change.
-These skills helped during our projects and while pair programming, while over coming blockers or feelings of imposter syndrome.
-Checking in with peoples emotional states and having open and honest conversation helped us progress even when blockers appeared.
+* Adapting in person classes into video tutorials on independent skills, making the bed, making breakfast, making a cup of tea, washing the dishes, hoovering the flat, check ins and emotional regulation.
+* This provided structure and reassurance in a world that can quickly change.

+##### How I implemented these into a tech environment #####

+*  These skills helped during our projects and while pair programming, while over coming blockers or feelings of imposter syndrome.
+*  Checking in with peoples emotional states and having open and honest conversation helped us progress even when blockers appeared.

+##### Problem Solver skills #####

 * Understanding the ever changing needs of the specific students, and tailoring resources for them.
-Building a communication board that allowed a specfic student to build simple sentences with word-image cards to allow them to simplify their verbal process so they felt empowered to have their needs met.
-I saw that the student was struggling, and we weren't being as accessible as we could.
-So I took the initiative to build and deliver the resources needed for him to communicate both verbally and non-verbally if needed.
-During our final project after a day of blockers the group was feeling dejected.
-While running the end of day retro I suggested we played a game of online pictionary to raise spirits and give our minds a break from the blockers we were facing.
+* Building a communication board that allowed a specfic student to build simple sentences with word-image cards to allow them to simplify their verbal process so they felt empowered to have their needs met.
+* I saw that the student was struggling, and we weren't being as accessible as we could.
+* So I took the initiative to build and deliver the resources needed for him to communicate both verbally and non-verbally if needed.

+##### How I implemented these into a tech environment #####

+* During our final project after a day of blockers the group was feeling dejected.
+* While running the end of day retro I suggested we played a game of online pictionary to raise spirits and give our minds a break from the blockers we were facing.

 #### A creative, detail orientated, quick learner who works on his feet ####

+##### Detail orientated skills #####

 * I've worked on several different productions that required different forms and styles of pupperty.
-Built entirely from scratch, usually from studying an image, or source material and spending a large amount of time thoroughly planning how it would function and how the performer intended to use it.
-From building a simple mechanical parrot handle umbrella for a show about Mary poppins, to constructing three cardboard Bunraku styled puppets for a telling of Shakespeare's Richard III.
-These skills helped me during my projects, because of my eye for detail I was able to fix bugs, find mistakes and assist with errors.
+* Built entirely from scratch, usually from studying an image, or source material and spending a large amount of time thoroughly planning how it would function and how the performer intended to use it.
+* From building a simple mechanical parrot handle umbrella for a show about Mary poppins, to constructing three cardboard Bunraku styled puppets for a telling of Shakespeare's Richard III.

+##### How I implemented these into a tech environment #####

+* These skills helped me during my projects, because of my eye for detail I was able to fix bugs, find mistakes and assist with errors.
 This helped in building good quality, well tested code.

+##### Quick learner skills #####

 * While working full time as an SEN TA, I would also be juggling learning lines for productions on a short time scale.
-Often having to be off script in under a day or two, as well as doing the required research to fully fulfill the characters needs and journey.
-These skills helped while learning new languages and frameworks.
-On one of our projects I was given a seed project to work from in a framework I had never seen before.
-I was able to build an understanding around it in a few days, especially learning from testing it.
+* Often having to be off script in under a day or two, as well as doing the required research to fully fulfill the characters needs and journey.

+##### How I implemented these into a tech environment #####

+* These skills helped while learning new languages and frameworks.
+* On one of our projects I was given a seed project to work from in a framework I had never seen before.
+* I was able to build an understanding around it in a few days, especially learning from testing it.

+##### Creative/Working on my feet skills #####

 * Working in a devised, movement and clowning based practice, I had to be ready to adapt and be quick on my toes.
+* Being able to react and develop ideas and impulses in a group of performers while building a harmonious product.

+##### How I implemented these into a tech environment #####

-Being able to react and develop ideas and impulses in a group of performers while building a harmonious product.
-The skills of collaboration helped during my projects as I was able to quickly adapt and work with different pairing partners as well as change course from one way of thinking to another.
+* The skills of collaboration helped during my projects as I was able to quickly adapt and work with different pairing partners as well as change course from one way of thinking to another.
+* Able to judge how people were feeling and assist where I could.

 ## Where I've been learning ( Education )